-The Ryder Cup is a men's golf tournament that is held every 2 years and alternates between being held in Europe and the US.
+The Ryder Cup is a men's golf tournament that is held every two years and alternates between being held in Europe and the US.

-There are 3 matchplay formats during the tournament - Foursomes, Fourballs and Singles.
+There are three matchplay formats during the tournament: Foursomes, Fourballs and Singles.
 See further down for detailed explanations of each one of these.

-The Ryder Cup is essentially a team golf competition between the USA and Europe where one team can win outright (and hence claim the trophy) or alternatively it is possible for there to be a draw.
-However, if there is a draw then the team who currently holds the Ryder Cup, i.e. they won the previous tournament, are entitled to keep hold of the cup.
+The Ryder Cup is essentially a team golf competition between the USA and Europe where one team can win outright (and hence claim the trophy).
+Alternatively, it is also possible for there to be a draw.
+However, if there is a draw, then the team who currently holds the Ryder Cup, i.e., they won the previous tournament, are entitled to keep hold of the cup.

 Each golf match has one point up for grabs.
 This point can be taken by one team or else shared (half a point each) between the teams.
-Therefore, as there are 28 matches, in order to win the Ryder Cup a team need to score 14 1/2 points.
-Once a team has this score the competition effectively is over and any matches in progress can be abandoned.
+Therefore, as there are 28 matches, a team needs to score 14 1/2 points in order to win the Ryder Cup.
+Once a team has this score, the competition is effectively over and any matches in progress can be abandoned.

 Ryder Cup Match Formats

 The overall format of the Ryder Cup is that of matchplay, which means that each team tries to win each hole as the two teams go around the course.
 The team that wins the most holes out of the 18 wins the match and gets the point.

 Each team can only score points from completed rounds of 18 holes (unless one team has won so many holes that it is impossible for the other team to win).
 So if one team wins more holes than another in a round of golf then they get the point from that match.
 Hence you will only see points being scored at the end of matches and during the matches, the boards will show which team is 'Up' or if a match is A/S - All Square.